-The Portable Brinell Hardness Tester - Telebrineller System is a major achievement in quality assurance.
-This system is based on proven metallurgical knowledge supported by more than fifty years of field experience.
+The Telebrineller system is a low cost and simple to use tool based on proven metallurgical knowledge supported by more than fifty years of field experience.

 Simple Operation: One hammer blow, measurement of the resulting impressions, and the manipulation of a basic equation on the computer provided- that's all.
 No special training required.
 In a few minutes, anyone can learn to determine BHN accurately.